 “Tokyo, Osaka, Kyoto, Japan marked the beautiful start of our 56-year fairy tale, and have remained forever in our hearts,” said Yorgova, who cemented her place in Olympic lore by marrying gymnast Prodanov in the Olympic Village during the Tokyo 1964 Games.

-As a young girl growing up in Bulgaria in the 1940s and 1950s, Yorgova, now 78, said her “world was the Olympics.”
-But as she travelled to Tokyo in early October 1964, little did she realise that the Games would come to define not only her sporting life but her family life too.
+The now 78-year-old reveals that, as a young girl growing up in Bulgaria in the 1940s and 1950s, the “world was the Olympics”.
+But as she travelled to Tokyo in early October 1964, little did she realise that the Games would come to define not only her sporting life, but her family life too.

 “We could not contact our parents to inform them and ask for their blessing.
 They were therefore also surprised to hear the news from the radio, television and see it in the newspapers.”

-But Yorgova had given her parents more than enough to be delighted about.
+That worry aside, everything was set.
+They had both completed their sporting commitments, with Yorgova giving her parents more than enough to be delighted about.
 Despite entering the competition largely under the radar, the then 22-year-old, who would go on to win silver at the Munich 1972 Games, flew out to 6.24m to grab sixth place.

 “It was a truly unforgettable moment.
 I soared on the wings of joy because I had felt the satisfaction of the task accomplished and the promise kept, the one I had given to myself, my coach, my team and my country.”

 Prodanov, who also competed at the Rome 1960 Games, failed to qualify for the gymnastics finals but, high on love, the pair decided to embrace the wonder of a wedding in the middle of an Olympic Games.
 It may have been 56 years ago, but hearing Yorgova talk about the experience now, it could have been 56 minutes ago: